 Insect Pests: Reported to have very few insect problems overalll, but one insect in particular—the Viburnum Leaf Beetle (Pyrrhalta viburni P.)—is capable of completely defoliating highbush cranberry stands (complete defoliation has been seen before in Maine–see photos below).
 Both the larvae and adults of the beetle feed on the leaves, severely skeletonizing them.
 The trees can survive this injury, however, and can go on to leaf out normally again the following year.
 Severe damage inflicted yearly, however, will kill the tree.
 The Viburnum leaf beetle was introduced from Europe, and in fact the first North American populations of the beetle were discovered on European highbush cranberry plantings in the Ottawa/Hull region of Canada.
-There are several fact sheets about the Viburnum leaf beetle on the web, including these two by Cornell Cooperative Extension and UMass Extension:
+There are several fact sheets about the Viburnum leaf beetle on the web, including these three by Cornell, UMass and New Hampshire:

 Above Photos: Highbush cranberry shrubs in central Maine defoliated by Viburnum leaf beetle larvae.
 Rightmost image shows four Viburnum leaf beetle larvae feeding on one of the branches.
 With all of the leaves already consumed, these larvae were feeding on the bark and inner branch layers!

 FAQs About Highbush Cranberry:

 Here is a list of some very good questions we have received over the years, with answers provided from UMaine Extension Specialist in Ornamental Horticulture and retired Professor of Sustainable Agriculture, Dr. Lois Berg Stack.

 - Where can I purchase highbush cranberry plants?